OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

 A release of this scale doesn't come from any one person or team.
 Across the two-year development cycle, over **70 people** contributed commits to the main repository.
 Over thirty first-time contributors are acknowledged in the release notes alone.

-The top code contributors across the release, by commit count, were Edouard Choinière, Shubham Desai, Vaclav Petras, Nicklas Larsson, Arohan Ajit, Anna Petrasova, Nishant Bansal, Markus Neteler, Ondřej Pešek, and Corey White.
-The top reviewers were Edouard Choinière, Anna Petrasova, Nicklas Larsson, Vaclav Petras, and Stefan Blumentrath.
+The top code contributors across the release, by commit count, were Edouard Choinière, Shubham Desai, Václav Petráš, Nicklas Larsson, Arohan Ajit, Anna Petrášová, Nishant Bansal, Markus Neteler, Ondřej Pešek, and Corey White.
+The top reviewers were Edouard Choinière, Anna Petrášová, Nicklas Larsson, Václav Petráš, and Stefan Blumentrath.
 Release management for 8.5.0 was led by Markus Neteler.

 If this release feels like more than the sum of its parts, it's because the community coordinated deliberately to make it so.
 Two years of work is what made it possible for the Python API, the JSON outputs, and the rewritten documentation to reinforce each other rather than arrive one at a time, along with hundreds of smaller improvements across the GUI, parallelization, security, and build systems.